 An outer burial container is a burial vault or grave liner.

 This charge is paid to the funeral home for receiving the remains prepared and transferred by another funeral home.

 Sheltering of remains for a reasonable time period should be included in the basic services fee.
 If the burial or cremation goes past a specified time, there may be additional charges.

 The price paid for the act of moving the remains from home (or hospital or nursing facility) to the funeral home

 The price paid to the funeral home, staff, and funeral director for conducting the funeral ceremony

 Use of equipment and staff for graveside service

-Price paid for the funeral home staff and for use of funeral home equipment when conducting graveside services.
-Does not include cemetery fees.
+This is the price paid for the funeral home staff and for the use of funeral home equipment when conducting graveside services.
+This fee does not include cemetery fees.